 A choice of four biomedical specialty electives: Any BMME above 400, or PHYS 301, or ENVR 452/GEOL 560/MASC 560/PHYS 660

 Students should take the following courses, preferably in their first two years:

-• PHYS 116 (physical and life sciences Approaches requirement)
+PHYS 116 or 118 (physical and life sciences Approaches requirement)

 Students must satisfy all Foundations, Approaches, and Connections requirements, as outlined elsewhere in this bulletin.
 Some General Education requirements should be met with specific courses as listed above.

-For the first two years, all majors have a primary academic advisor in Steele Building.
+For the first two years all majors have a primary academic advisor in Steele Building.
 Students are strongly encouraged to meet regularly with their advisor and review their Tar Heel Tracker each semester.
-If a student has questions that their advisor cannot answer, they can schedule an appointment with the department's director of undergraduate studies.
+Students who have questions that their advisor cannot answer can schedule an appointment with the department's director of undergraduate studies.

-In the spring of sophomore year, all majors will be assigned to a biomedical engineering faculty advisor.
-From this point onward, students are required to meet with their departmental advisor every semester in order to get cleared to register for classes.
+In the spring of the sophomore year, all majors will be assigned to a biomedical engineering faculty advisor.
+From this point onward, students are required to meet with their departmental advisor every semester in order to be cleared to register for classes.

 Further information on courses, undergraduate research opportunities, the honors program, careers, and graduate schools may be obtained from the department's Web site.